-South Korea and Japan sign military intelligence sharing deal
+South Korea and Japan sign military intelligence-sharing deal

 Last year, a deal was struck between the two governments over the long-standing issue of Korean sex slaves used by the Japanese military during the war.

-Advocacy groups for the so-called "comfort women" slammed that agreement as a "diplomatic humiliation."
+Advocacy groups for the so-called comfort women slammed that agreement as a "diplomatic humiliation."

 Fragile administration

-The timing of the intelligence pact has also angered opposition parties, coming at a time when South Korean President Park Geun-hye is fighting for her political survival.
+The timing of the intelligence pact has also angered opposition parties, coming as South Korean President Park Geun-hye fights for her political survival.

 Hundreds of thousands of people have taken to the streets in recent weeks calling for Park's resignation, while prosecutors named her as a suspect in an ongoing corruption investigation Sunday.

-"The Park administration has already lost its legitimacy so she should immediately take her hands off (national affairs)," Lee Jae-jeong, spokeswoman for the Minjoo opposition party said in a statement.
+"The Park administration has already lost its legitimacy so she should immediately take her hands off (national affairs)," said Lee Jae-jeong, spokeswoman for the Minjoo opposition party, in a statement.

+While emotions are running high, the deal makes sense, according to Daniel Pinkston of Seoul's Troy University.

+"For anyone who ultimately (is) in charge of and responsible for state security, why would she or he decline to receive critical intelligence?" he asked.
+"It would be irresponsible and a dereliction of duty not to."